Moanalua High School: Athletics

 In the year of Moanalua High School's founding, its athletics department joined the Hawaii High School Athletics Association.
-It currently also competes in the Oahu Interscholastic Association, an athletic conference of public schools on the island of Oʻahu.
-Moanalua High School competes in air riflery, baseball, basketball, bowling, canoe paddling, volleyball, cheerleading, cross country, football, golf, judo, soccer, softball, swimming, tennis, track and field, wrestling and water polo.
+The school competes in the Oahu Interscholastic Association (OIA), an athletic conference of public schools on the island of Oʻahu.
+As of the 2024-2025 school year, Moanalua competes in a variety of sports including air riflery, bowling, cheerleading, cross country, football, soft tennis, softball, volleyball, basketball, paddling, soccer, swimming, tennis, wrestling, baseball, flag football, golf, judo, track & field, and water polo.